 At the level of an AIFM, however, the CSSF indeed grants licences based on the asset class of the AIFs that are intended to be managed.

-1.5 What does the authorisation process involve for managers and, if applicable, Alternative Investment Funds, and how long does the process typically take?
+1.5 What does the authorisation process involve and how long does the process typically take?